Akpahsamuel/bullz-haulot/README.md

-# 🐂 Bullz - Fantasy Sports for Crypto Assets
+# 🐂 Bullz - Proof of Conviction Engine for On-chain assets

 > Draft squads of blockchain assets, compete weekly, and win prizes based on real-world performance.